 Prochaska’s Stages of Change Model

 This is an appropriate time to review the six stages of change (Levinson et al., Ann Intern Med 2001).
 The most effective approach to addressing a change in behavior should take into account the person’s willingness to change, motivating factors towards change, and barriers standing in the way.
-Although it is not clear whether identifying a person’s “stage” actually helps them change, this framework is important as a roadmap for the process of behavior change, and it aids in discussing individuals engaged in the process of change.
+This framework is helpful as a roadmap for the process of behavior change, and it aids in engaging individuals in the process of change.

 This section will provide a refresher course on the principles of motivational interviewing.
 When engaging people in conversations about behavior changes, the four processes central to the approach are as follows:

-Engaging the person in a high quality, mutually satisfying relationship by:
+Engaging the person in a high-quality, supportive relationship by:

 Expressing appreciation of the person’s main concern, even if they disagree with you.
 Acknowledge their efforts to change and willingness to engage in discussion.

 Building affiliation by partnering with the person.
-Collaborate on defining goals and agreeing on strategies, try to face the problem from the same mutual goals (in this case, an example could be reducing spread of disease to loved ones who are at high risk of critical illness)
+Collaborate on defining goals and agreeing on strategies, try to face the problem from shared goals (e.g. reducing spread of disease to loved ones who are at high risk of severe illness)

-Minimizing status differentials: people often assume we have more knowledge and authority than we ourselves think we have.
+Minimizing status differentials.
 Acknowledge that this person is the expert on their life.
 Convey information in a straightforward fashion and listen actively.

 Choosing a role that you feel is appropriate for the situation: cheerleader, coach, teacher, monitor, disciplinarian, friend, confessor, etc.

-Emphasizing autonomy, above all: People are much more likely to change if they feel they have the power to choose whether and how to proceed.
+Emphasizing autonomy, above all.
+People are much more likely to change if they feel they have the power to choose whether and how to proceed.
 Emphasize that any next steps are completely up to them.
 Affirm their strengths and self-efficacy.
-Point them towards helpful resources that they can consume on their own time.
+Point them towards helpful resources that they can consult on their own time.

-Focusing on one problem behavior can help improve chances of successfully changing that behavior (as opposed to addressing a broad swath of potential behavior changes at once).
-This is where the “Ask-Tell-Ask” framework comes into play–when informing people about risks and benefits of various behaviors (see figure below).
+2. Focusing on one specific behavior can help improve the chances of successfully changing it.
+This is where the “Ask-Tell-Ask” framework comes into play–when one informs people about risks and benefits of various behaviors (see figure below).
 Help them identify what matters most to them and which behaviors they want to change.

 Summarizing/Reflecting as a part of active listening.
-You don’t have to use the person’s exact words, as the purpose is to show the patient you are listening and perhaps accentuate their unconsciously uttered change talk.
+You don’t have to use the person’s exact words, but the purpose is to show the patient you are listening.

 “On a Scale from 1 to 10, how likely are you to change X?”
 Then ask, “Why not a lower number?”
 This will get them to express motivations for change.